Exhibition space, lighting, interior design and materials: these are the elements to design a clothing store

 Sales environments must have direct natural ventilation or an adequate mechanical ventilation system.
 In case of direct natural air, the openings must have a surface not less than standard workplace requirements.

 Sales environments can be illuminated by either natural light or artificial light sources.
 Even when natural lighting prevails, sales environments must still be equipped with adequate artificial lighting systems, suitable in terms of intensity and quality and that provide glare-free light.

 Clothing store architecture and interior design

 The clothing store has been inserted in a central urban area surrounded by other commercial activities.
 Built in a neoclassical building, the main facade is characterized by three large windows mounted in round arched compartments.

 The exhibition and sales space has an L-shape in plan view and guarantees a comfortable customers and staff flow.
 The dressing room is located in a more private area of the store also including the staff changing room, the bathroom and a plant room.

-At the end of the display area there is a stock room for clothes.
+At the end of the showroom there is a stock room for clothes.
 The air conditioning ducts, together with track lighting, create a visible aerial path of the installation system components.